DEONSKY/ProjectManagementAppDoc/README.md

 - Auditors[]: Auditors of the task [nullable]
 - Assignies[]: Assignies of the task [nullable]
 - Helpers[]: Helpers help assignees.
 In real life example, this corresponds to the senior assisting the junior.
 Senior can log this work as a helper.
+- TaskStartDate: Describes start date of the task.
+It is independent from estimated time at the time progress.
+- TaskEndDate:Describes end date of the task.
+It is independent from estimated time at the time progress.
 - DueDate:
 - CreatedAt
 - CreatedBy